-Data Protection Impact Assessment (DPIA) and other privacy risk assessment tools (privacy reviews)
+Data Protection Impact Assessment (DPIA) and other privacy risk assessment tools (privacy reviews, Transfer Impact Assessments)

-Data protection impact assessments, privacy reviews and a CDP risk assessment are all assessment tools used by Accenture to assess privacy and security risks as part of our risk mitigation procedures.
+Data protection impact assessments, privacy reviews and a CDP risk assessment are assessment tools used by Accenture to assess privacy and security risks as part of our risk mitigation procedures.

-DPIA: A Data protection impact assessment (DPIA) is the privacy equivalent of a risk assessment and is a mandatory requirement under the UK GDPR for certain types of processing.
+DPIA: A data protection impact assessment (DPIA) is the privacy equivalent of a risk assessment and is a mandatory requirement under GDPR for certain types of Accenture Controller BCRDate: March 2023 processing.
 Any processing which carries a high risk or has greater implications for individuals will require a DPIA to help an organisation mitigate those risks and demonstrate accountability.
 Examples include processing sensitive personal data, systematic monitoring or profiling.
 Please note that not all processing requires a DPIA.
-Generally, the outcome of a DPIA is to identify the necessary measures to minimize risk and comply with the UK GDPR.
+Generally, the outcome of a DPIA is to identify the necessary measures to minimize risk and comply with the GDPR.